Information for Parents

 What about special medical requirements?

-We take your child's health seriously, and our staff are experienced in helping with conditions such as asthma or diabetes and will record and carefully supervise students who need to self-administer medication.
-St Johns Ambulance will be on sight for emergencies and the University health service is aware that we will have students on campus during this week.
+We take your child's health seriously, and our staff is experienced in helping with conditions such as asthma or diabetes and will record and carefully supervise students who need to self-administer medication.
+Safety Australia will be on site for emergencies and the University health service is aware that we will have students on campus during this week.
 Please make sure that the medical forms are filled out correctly, and do not hesitate to get in touch with us if you have any questions or concerns.

 What if I need to contact my child in case of a family emergency?